April 09, 2020

 - To participate as a volunteer for the UC Application Service Project, please sign up using this google form.

-- Philadelphia VIP has developed a web page containing descriptions of pro bono opportunities in the following areas that are well suited for remote work: probate; wills and advance planning; small businesses and nonprofits; and deed transfers.
-This web page includes an overview of the expectations and commitment required by volunteers; guidance on how to communicate remotely with clients; links to detailed descriptions of available cases; and an online volunteer application.
-VIP is also launching an opportunity for volunteers to have one-hour consultations with small business and nonprofits in need of legal advice, including legal issues resulting from the COVID-19 crisis; VIP's website will be updated with volunteer sign-up information by April 13.
+- Philadelphia VIP has clients in need of help with all civil legal issues, now that the courts have reopened, particularly eviction defense.
+In response to the pandemic, VIP is also coordinating a Virtual Consultation program where volunteers provide advice to nonprofits and small businesses.
+VIP has also developed a web page containing descriptions of pro bono opportunities in the following areas that are well suited for remote work: probate; wills and advance planning; small businesses and nonprofits (both advice and full representation); and deed transfers.
+This web page includes an overview of the expectations and commitment required by volunteers; guidance on how to communicate remotely with clients; and links to detailed descriptions of available cases.
+Volunteers may contact Kelly J. Gastley, Managing Attorney, email@example.com, for more information on any VIP pro bono opportunity, or may fill out a Volunteer Enrollment Form.

 - SeniorLAW Center has a diversity of remote pro bono opportunities to help seek justice for older people who are at the epicenter of the COVID-19 crisis.
 Several are below and more will be forthcoming on their website.